 Educational tours have several learning benefits for students to obtain practical information from the new experiences.
 Here are five key educational benefits of educational trips -

 - Real-world exposure - Educational trips undertaken by schools can be either to other countries, places of historical and geographical importance like museums, heritage sites, ecological parks, NASA convention centers, planetarium, etc. Children will be visiting places they have never visited before.
 Especially with a group of almost 50-100 children, it will be an exciting experience for all of them.
 This is done to give students a positive and educational exposure in the real sense.
 Students will not only have fun in each other’s company but will also be able to gain a proper understanding of what they are learning in theory.
 Students have the opportunity to observe new things and new environments.
-Students from Jain International Residential School, one of the best International Residential Schools in Bangalore, are constantly exposed to such educational opportunities where they have undertaken trips to Sri Lanka, European countries, a field trip to the Art of Living center, Andaman and Nicobar Islands and also conducted a student exchange program with a school in Australia.
+Students from Jain International Residential School, one of the best boarding Schools in Bangalore, are constantly exposed to such educational opportunities where they have undertaken trips to Sri Lanka, European countries, a field trip to the Art of Living center, Andaman and Nicobar Islands and also conducted a student exchange program with a school in Australia.

 - Bonding – Educational trips are a perfect platform for students to bond, not only with their own peers but also with the teachers and adults who accompany them in a new environment.
 Such trips help children to open up, socialize and get to know each other better outside the classroom.
 Students get to team up with their classmates whom they might not be familiar with, for activities which require them to reach a given goal.